Raising Films Australia

 RFAU will continue to collaborate with Raising Films in the UK to share information and best practices.
-To date, Raising Films has worked with industry partners and their national film and television community to ensure solutions are enacted through providing information, education and initiatives including:
+To date, Raising Films has worked with industry partners and their national film and television community to ensure solutions are supported through providing information, education and initiatives including:

-Enabling financial assistance for child and elderly care
+Enabling financial assistance for family care

 Formalising a way to combat discrimination

-Normalising conversations around caring commitments with employers
+Normalising conversations around caring commitments including child, adult and elder care with employers